-The majority of courts require a proprietary interest, such as ownership of stock, to establish an "interest" in an enterprise under Section 1962(b).iii promised that the defendant would remain as leasing agent once the codefendant acquired the property-giving the defendant a sufficient "interest" in the enterprise.
-Note: This case takes an expansive view of "interest."
+The majority of courts require a proprietary interest, such as ownership of stock, to establish an "interest" in an enterprise under Section 1962(b).iii the defendant would remain as leasing agent once the co-defendant acquired the property-giving the defendant a sufficient "interest" in the enterprise.

-• Defendant who was serving as leasing agent and was a partner in a real estate venture defrauded his partners by mismanaging partner-ship property, allowing a co-defendant to acquire an interest in the partnership inexpensively.
-The court rejected the '1962(a) claim because the "use of proceeds" element was missing, but upheld the claim under '1962(b) because the co-defendant
+• Defendant who was serving as leasing agent and was a partner in a real estate venture defrauded his partners by mismanaging partnership property, allowing a co-defendant to acquire an interest in the partnership inexpensively.
+The court rejected the '1962(a) claim because the "use of proceeds" element was missing, but upheld the claim under '1962(b) because the co-defendant promised that